Foundation values and Collective Worship

 - Children are asked to reflect on the importance of these Golden Expectations especially when they are not followed.

 - We teach the value and reasons behind both laws and rules - that they protect us, the responsibilities that this involves and the consequences that can occur.

-- Frequent visits from the community police and fire service help to reinforce this message.
+- Frequent visits from the Community Police, Fire Service and Mayor of Haringey help to reinforce this message.

 Individual Liberty :

 - We actively encourage pupils to make choices, which they do knowing that they are in a safe and supportive environment.